Matchbox Twenty: Awards and nominations

-but has only received an award at the People's Choice Awards.
+but has only received awards at the People's Choice Awards and APRA Awards.

 During 2004, the People's Choice Awards gave Matchbox Twenty the award for Favorite Musical Group.
+In 2009, the APRA Awards gave Matchbox Twenty the award for Most Played Foreign Work.
 At the American Music Awards, the band was nominated for Favorite Pop/Rock Band/Duo/Group twice, during both 1999 and 2003.
 Matchbox Twenty received a nomination for Best Rock Album twice at the Grammy Awards, for Mad Season in 2001 and More Than You Think You Are during 2004.
-Overall, Matchbox Twenty has received one award from 12 nominations.
+Overall, Matchbox Twenty has received two awards from 13 nominations.

 American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.